 What is Domestic Violence in the Third Degree?

 Domestic violence in the third degree is the lowest degree and a misdemeanor offense.
 A conviction can result in up to 90 days in jail and/or a $1,000 – $2,500 fine.

 Individuals may be eligible for pretrial intervention for a domestic battery third-degree charge.
 They may also receive a wholly suspended sentence, if they comply with various terms, including completion of a domestic violence intervention program.

-Domestic Violence in the Second Degree
+What is Domestic Violence in the Second Degree?

 Second-degree domestic violence is also a misdemeanor offense but carries potential penalties of up to three years of incarceration and/or a $2,500 – $5,000 fine.
 This offense occurs when individuals: